github/docs/content/codespaces/managing-codespaces-for-your-organization/reviewing-your-organizations-audit-logs-for-codespaces.md

-When any member of your organization performs an action related to {% data variables.product.prodname_codespaces %}, you can review the actions in the audit log.
+When any member of your organization performs an action related to {% data variables.product.prodname_github_codespaces %}, you can review the actions in the audit log.
 For information about accessing the log, see "[Reviewing your audit log](/organizations/keeping-your-organization-secure/reviewing-the-audit-log-for-your-organization#accessing-the-audit-log)."

 ![Audit log with Codespaces information](/assets/images/help/settings/codespaces-audit-log-org.png)